top of page

 San Francisco, CA 94124.

-On Earth Day 2023, we hosted an Earth Day Festival bringing together over 100 students from across the Bay Area and 6 high school environmental clubs for an afternoon of hope-making.
-The festival included interactive activities, youth-run climate justice themed booths, a climate art fair, sustainable crafts, live music, and food in Lindley Meadows in Golden Gate Park!
+On Earth Day 2023, BAYCS hosted an Earth Day Festival bringing together over 100 students from across the Bay Area and 6 high school environmental clubs for an afternoon of hope-making.
+The festival included interactive activities, youth-run climate justice-themed booths, a climate art fair, sustainable crafts, live music, and food in Lindley Meadows in Golden Gate Park!

 Activism through Art with 350 Bay Area

-Come join BAYCS and 350 Bay Area as we learn about ways to utilize art to promote environmental awareness and advocacy!
-All materials will be provided as well as snacks!
-The event will take place at Yerba Buena Gardens.
-Registration forms are below.
-We hope to see you there!
+BAYCS joined 350 Bay Area to learn about ways to utilize art to promote environmental awareness and advocacy!
+All materials and snacks were provided!
+The event took place at Yerba Buena Gardens.

 Matter of Trust Workshop

-Join us in creating hair mats for an oil-free San Francisco in collaboration with Matter of Trust!
-We will learn about the unique role hair mats play in protecting the environment from oil and chemical pollution through engaging activities like touring the Eco-hub and making hair mats!
-It will take place at 1566 Howard on March 19!
+BAYCS joined Matter of Trust to create hair mats for an oil-free San Francisco!
+We learned about the unique role hair mats play in protecting the environment from oil and chemical pollution through engaging activities like touring the Eco-hub and making hair mats!
+The workshop took place at the Matter of Trust Eco-Industrial Hub in San Francisco.

 Urban Composting with Garden for the Environment